By José Alberto Hermosillo

 “Mafia Mamma” is a story of casualties.
 The main character falls into difficult circumstances and slowly moves from the “traditional American working mom” role to a genuine Capo one.
 The exciting thing is when the character’s arch evolves into this newly liberated woman who wants to succeed.
 Her entire progression comes too late to make the film transcend into something more than pure entertainment.

 The film could be more stylish, with more adrenaline.
 Still, it is not about “Baby Driver.”
-It is more of a realistic adaptation of what could happen to an American woman who inherited a vineland in Italy during a mafia war between two powerful families.
+It is more of a realistic adaptation of what could happen to an American woman who inherited a vineyard in the Basilicata region of Italy during a mafia war between two powerful families.

 After the movie, do not forget to drink a nice glass of rosé.
-The Balbano vintage has an extra kick that will make you feel like you are already in Italy.
+This Balbano vintage has an extra kick that will make you feel like you are already in Italy.

 IF YOU ARE READING FROM A MOBILE DEVICE, CLICK: view web version FOR OTHER COOL FEATURES SUCH AS TRANSLATE POWERED BY GOOGLE, AN INTERACTIVE FILM FESTIVAL CALENDAR, AND MORE AWESOME ARTICLES.